killerboyyy777/777-Steam-Gem-Tf2key-Bot/.github/ISSUE_TEMPLATE/feature_request.md

+name: ✨ Feature Request
+about: Suggest a new feature or enhancement for the bot.
+labels: ["enhancement"]
+assignees: "killerboyyy777"
+title: "[FEATURE]: Brief summary of the feature"

+body:
+  - type: markdown
+    attributes:
+      value: |
+        ## Feature Suggestion
+        Thank you for suggesting an improvement!
+Please describe the problem you're solving and the solution you envision.

+  - type: textarea
+    id: problem
+    attributes:
-**Is your feature request related to a problem?
-Please describe.**
+      label: 1.
+Is your feature request related to a problem?
+Please describe.
-A clear and concise description of what the problem is.
+      description: A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+"I'm always frustrated when I have to manually update my rates across multiple config files."
+      placeholder: I am frustrated because...
+    validations:
+      required: false

+  - type: textarea
+    id: solution
+    attributes:
-**Describe the solution you'd like**
+      label: 2.
+Describe the solution you'd like
-A clear and concise description of what you want to happen.
+      description: A clear and concise description of what you want to happen.
+Be specific about expected behavior and commands (if applicable).
+    validations:
+      required: true

+  - type: textarea
+    id: alternatives
+    attributes:
-**Describe alternatives you've considered**
+      label: 3.
+Describe alternatives you've considered
-A clear and concise description of any alternative solutions or features you've considered.
+      description: A clear and concise description of any alternative solutions or existing features you've considered that do not fully meet your needs.

-**Additional context**
+    validations:
+      required: false

+  - type: textarea
+    id: additional-context
+    attributes:
+      label: 4.
+Additional context
-Add any other context or screenshots about the feature request here.
+      description: Add any other context, technical details, or screenshots about the feature request here.
+    validations:
+      required: false